DIY Black Farmhouse Nightstands from a Vintage Vanity

 Once everything was dry, I attached the new tops.

-stained wood top and black painted nightstand
+stained wood top attached to black painted nightstand

 I used the same screw holes and screws that held the original top on, along with a few wood blocks (also from the original top) glued to the sides and some metal L braces on the inside back.